 Can you recall a specific moment or story that impacted you and shifted your perspective on HIV research?

-When I worked at the hospice center, the country was in the middle of the HIV/AIDS pandemic.
+When I worked at the hospice center, the US was in the middle of the HIV/AIDS pandemic.
 We didn't know what caused it, we didn't know how to treat it, and we didn't know how to keep people from dying.
 Every day I went into work, people were dying.
 It’s hard to forget the number of people that were taken to the funeral home—and that it happened every single day.

 It was unbelievable to see the volume of death that happened every day, with absolutely no horizon in sight to stop the spread or even treat patients.
 We did have some early options with azidothymidine (AZT), but it didn't seem to help—and it came with significant toxicity as well.